-We monitor and communicate ground and surface water conditions so that appropriate regulation and control efforts are followed.
+We monitor water quality and make sure that regulation and control efforts are followed.

 Water Quality in Dane County

-Access to quality drinking water is vital to the public health and well-being of Dane County residents.
-We expect our tap water to be clean and safe, and in Dane County it almost always is.
+Access to quality drinking water is key to the health and well-being of Dane County residents.
+We expect our tap water to be clean and safe, and it almost always is in Dane County.

 The biggest threats to safe drinking water in Dane County are:

-- Lead: Lead and other metals can be released into the drinking water from old plumbing pipes and fixtures.
+Lead: Lead and other metals can be released into the drinking water from old plumbing pipes, solder, and fixtures.

 If you are concerned about the quality of your drinking water:

-- All community water systems (utilities) are required to provide customers with a Consumer Confidence Report by July 1 of each year.
+All community water utilities are required to provide customers with a Consumer Confidence Report by July 1 of each year.
 If you did not get a report, contact your water system or generate your own on the Department of Natural Resources website.